-The original name of the parish was put down in Russian: Русская Православная Греко-Кафолическая Церковь Св. Иоанна Крестителя.
-Therefore, "Greek Catholic" is not so much translation, as more of a transliteration of "Греко-Кафолическая."
-In this instance, "Кафолическая" means "Universal," as in Orthodox Church is universal, cosmic, all-embracing.
-Hence, "Greek Catholic" has something to do with the Greeks (more on this below), but nothing with Catholics (nice people, but they are not part of our Church).
+"Greek Catholic" The original name of the parish in Russian is Русская Православная Греко-Кафолическая Церковь Св. Иоанна Крестителя.
+"Greek Catholic" in this case is not so much a translation, as more of a transliteration of "Греко-Кафолическая." "Кафолическая" means "Universal," as in Orthodox Church is universal, cosmic, all-embracing.
+Hence, "Greek Catholic" has nothing with Catholics or Roman Catholic church.

-In 1823, St Philaret Metropolitan of Moscow published his famous catechesis with the following title: "Christian Catechesis of the Orthodox Catholic Eastern Greco-Russian Church" (a mouthful, yes).
-This goes to show that "Greek" and/or "Catholic" was used in the name of the Russian Church, but "Catholic" never referred to Roman Catholic Church (because Russian Church was not part of it).
+In 1823, St Philaret, Metropolitan of Moscow published his famous catechesis with the following title: "Christian Catechesis of the Orthodox Catholic Eastern Greco-Russian Church" (a mouthful, yes).
+This goes to show that "Greek" and/or "Catholic" was used in the name of the Russian Church, but "Catholic" never referred to Roman Catholic church (because Russian Church is not part of it).
 A difficult word combination of "Greco-Russian" also points towards the canonical (official, legal) succession of Russian Church from the Byzantine (Greek) Church.

-In the Unite States, parishes that were formed in the beginning of the 20th century received the official name of Russian Orthodox Church.
-Initially the name "Russian Orthodox Greek Catholic Church" was introduced for the Diocese of Russian Orthodox Church of Alaska and North America for the official use at the first All-American Council, which was held on February 20-22 1907 in Mayfield, PA, and was chaired by Bishop Tikhon (who later became Patriarch of Russia, died under Bolshevik yoke and was canonized a saint).
-The choice of this name (i.e. Russian Orthodox Greek Catholic) was necessary for official registration, was important in the vision of St Tikhon of the future development of Orthodoxy in America, and to make comfortable the multitude of newly returned Uniates (also known as Greek Catholics or Byzantine Catholics, hence where the confusion about the name might stem) into the faith and Church of their ancestors.
+The name "Russian Orthodox Greek Catholic Church" was introduced for the Diocese of Russian Orthodox Church of Alaska and North America for the official use at the first All-American Council, which was held on February 20-22 1907 in Mayfield, PA, and was chaired by Bishop Tikhon (who later became Patriarch of Russia, died under Bolshevik yoke and was canonized a saint).
+The choice of this name was necessary for the official incorporation with the government, and important in the vision of St Tikhon for the future development of Orthodoxy in America.
+He intended to make comfortable the multitude of newly returned Uniates (also known as Greek Catholics or Byzantine Catholics, hence where the confusion about the name might stem from) into the True Faith and the Church of their ancestors.

-St John the Baptist Church in Little Falls was under the jurisdiction of Russian Orthodox Church from the beginning and received its full name by default, so to say.
+St John the Baptist Church in Little Falls, being under the jurisdiction of Russian Orthodox Church from the parish's inception, received its full name by default, so to say.
 All the parishes under the same jurisdiction, that were formed after 1907, also received the same official name.